 Professor Mark Hallett,MäritRausing Director of the Courtauld, said: “The Courtauld is deeply committed to opening up the understanding and appreciation of art to people of all ages and from all backgrounds.
 As part of this mission, we look forward to taking a leading role in expanding access to art history at school level in the UK.
 Art distils and explores the most profound forms of human experience, and we want to ensure that future generations of schoolchildren appreciate the extraordinary benefits of studying the history of art across different periods, including our own.”

-The post Courtauld publishes the findings of a new report by the Association for Art History appeared first on The Courtauld.
+The post Courtauld publishes the findings of a new report by the Association for Art History appeared first on Courtauld.

 ]]>

-Courtauld announces plans for new world class campus /news-blogs/2025/courtauld-announces-plans-for-new-world-class-campus/ Thu, 27 Nov 2025 10:58:00 +0000 /?p=161599 The post Courtauld announces plans for new world class campus appeared first on The Courtauld.
+Courtauld announces plans for new world class campus /news-blogs/2025/courtauld-announces-plans-for-new-world-class-campus/ Thu, 27 Nov 2025 10:58:00 +0000 /?p=161599 The post Courtauld announces plans for new world class campus appeared first on Courtauld.

 ]]>